Klumz/comp150-cpd/README.md

 ## Week 12
 We took part in various viva sessions this week.
 A challenge I was faced with was properly explaining what my lines of code did, which could be greatly improved.
 After the viva sessions, my group member and I started pair programming our tinkering-audio project where we decided on letting me add a decay function, although with minimal help in order for me to understand it all thoroughly.
 While my group member did a great job at explaining parts of the code, it still took a good few hours for me to properly understand and implement the required lines.
 Going over the tinkering-audio slides and getting a little more hands-on with it should be considered.

+# Semester 2
+## Week 1
+Back again after a long holiday break.
+This week was interesting as we were introduced to new things such as a lecturer, Brian McDonald, a new programming language such as C++ and Unreal Engine 4.
+A challenge this week was generally learning to use blueprints within the engine, however I am feeling more confident about it compared to traditional programming as it feels easier and beginner-friendly, despite them getting messy overtime.
+Also, surprisingly, I have come to realise that C++ feels slightly easier than Python somehow.

+## Week 2
+Nothing much new.
+We mostly continued working on our game project.
+I finished the item pickup blueprint in the Unreal Engine for our game, although another BSc member already committed their version on Github which is fine, at least I have learned how to do it.
+A challenge this week was worksheet_B for comp130 which I found confusing.
+I submitted an incomplete submission but will try to finish it later on once I understand it.

+## Week 3
+Again, the usual.
+A challenge I faced this week was making the inventory system for our game, as it was going to work differently compared to traditional inventory systems.
+I eventually looked up a tutorial online and managed to implement it while learning it during the process, albeit only a basic inventory for now.
+Rest of the team will check it out and see how we can modify it to suit the needs of our game.

+## Week 4
+Deadlines are approaching, particularly our game project.
+Collaboration with the BAs this week was quite unstable.
+We addressed this by all grouping up together right before the weekend and worked on getting assets in and general integration, which proved to be successful.